Storyfall

 5. Repeat to add more conditions, then click Continue to text to finish.

 AND means all conditions must be true.
 OR means any one condition can be true.
-When mixing both, AND is evaluated before OR — so A OR B AND C means A OR (B AND C).
+When mixing both, AND is evaluated before OR, so A OR B AND C means A OR (B AND C).

 Effects

 Effects modify variables when something happens in your story.
 You can add them to choices or as scene on-entry effects that trigger automatically when a reader enters a scene.
+On-entry effects apply before the scene’s choices are shown, so a choice condition can depend on a variable that the scene just changed.

 Adding Effects to Choices